girls-whocode/eb3/SECURITY.md

 ## Supported Versions

-Currently with the adaption to the latest kernel of Linux in modern distrobutions, this application uses BASH shell for its environment.
+Currently with the adaption to the latest kernel of Linux in modern distributions, this application uses BASH shell for its environment.
 No testing has been performed on ZSH or FSH, but will soon follow.

 | BASH Version | Supported          |
 | ------------ | ------------------ |